johsteffens/About-Me/README.md

 **Q:** But is the the human brain not just such a machine?
 Thus disproving your statement? <br>
 **A: I wouldn't claim this for any individual.
 Humankind as a whole appears to exhibit traits of it to a limited degree.
 We don't see an intelligence explosion among humans because each new human has to learn everything from scratch (more or less).**

-**Q:** So we all can rest in peace? <br>
+**Q:** So we can all rest in peace? <br>
-**A: Your dictum belongs at a funeral!
+**A: Your dictum reminds me of a funeral!
 I'd rather say: "We can relax a bit!".
-We have enough time to soberly observe and objectively think it out.
+There is time to soberly observe and objectively think it out.
 There is no need for fear or panic.**